Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Being a Richter's fan probably my opinion about his recordings is biased.
 Also in this cantata I find a great performance, with a great control over a big choir and orchestra.
 Before this week I listened few times to it, because in the CD it follows BWV 4, BWV 6 and BWV 158 and usually the greatness of BWV 4 and BWV 6 obscures a little this one.
 Listening to it more times make me discover a great work: I think the first and sixth movements are of the best quality.
 I like very much the contrast in mvt.
 6, as well pointed out by Aryeh, and in Richter I find it very moving with the Bass singing very dramatic.

 The only thing I find a little disturbing in Richter is the use of a great organ, in particular in the first choir.
 Instead the trumpet in the 1st mvt. gives a festive note to the whole cantata.
 I don't want to compare Straube and Richter, I think the differences are too great above all in the environments and forces.
 But I have the Richter's 1974 recording: now I want to find the first recording (4).
-Someone can help?
+Someone chelp?

-Well, excuse for my poor English and enjoythis cantata.
+Well, excuse for my poor English and enjoy this cantata.

 Aryeh Oron wrote (April 26, 2001):